PratoolUSF/pratoolb/_pages/about.md

 ---

 <b>Biography</b> <br>
 Dr. Pratool Bharti is an assistant professor at the Department of Computer Science and Engineering at the Northern Illinois University (NIU) in Dekalb, IL.
-He is interested in activity recognition, mental health.
+He is interested in activity recognition, mental health. <br>
-Research Interests
+<b>Research Interests</b><br>
 Mental Health, Activity Recognition, Data Science

 <b>Teaching Interests</b> <br>